Studio-Nullbyte/studio-nullbyte.github.io/docs/SUPABASE_SETUP.md

 ## 🚀 Overview

-Studio Nullbyte is now integrated with Supabase for backend data management, authentication, and storage.
+The site is now integrated with Supabase for backend data management, authentication, and storage.
 This provides a complete backend solution for the digital template marketplace.

 ## 📋 Features Implemented